Cookies on the Healthspan site

 Ultimately, it's important to remember that slow and steady wins the race.
 Even if you're only gaining half a pound each week, you're headed in the direction of your goal.
 It's much better, in the long run, to gain weight slowly and healthily than to pack it on quickly using junk food.
 If you're still struggling to gain weight, though, make sure you get in touch with your local GP, and they can help you get to the bottom of it.

-If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, then head over to our Gut Health advice centre.
+If you'd like to read more about the effect of various diets on your health, as well as find more information on how you can promote good gut health, select Digestion from the Your health menu above.

 1Myles, I. A. (2014).
 Fast food fever: reviewing the impacts of the Western diet on immunity, Nutrition Journal, 13(61)